cargomail-org/grip/README.md

 Fig.&nbsp;1.&emsp;End-to-End Identity Propagation Model
 </p>

 The user authenticates at the IdP using an authorization code flow.
-After successful authentication, the RP/Client obtains an access token, which exchanges at the STS for assertion in a JWT format that carries information about the client and user.
+After successful authentication, the Relying Party (RP)/Client obtains an access token, which exchanges at the JSON-based Security Token Service (STS) for assertion in a JSON Web Token (JWT) format that carries information about the client and user.

+## Impersonation and Delegation

+As a specific form of identity propagation, the [OAuth 2.0 Token Exchange RFC](https://datatracker.ietf.org/doc/html/rfc8693) describes impersonation and delegation, where the client obtains a security token that allows it to act as a user in the case of impersonation or, in the case of delegation, allows it act on behalf of the user.
+The security token may carry the logical name of the target service for which it is constrained in the aud (audience) claim.

 ## Assertions